DiscoveryDNA/team_neural_network/notes/NN_update_29April2019.md

 # About

 This document outlines the work that has been done along with current next steps for the Neural Network project.

-*note*: *This document is still under construction*.
+*note*: *This document is still under construction* - cm 5/12/19.

-# Bidirectional LSTM Data
+# 1. Bidirectional LSTM Data

-## Original Montium Data
+## 1a.
+Original Montium Data Work

-These datasets have been formatted and run to train bi-directional LSTM.
-The PWM Datasets are TFBS scores generated from map_motif.
+These datasets have been formatted and run to train Bi-directional LSTM.
+The PWM datasets are TFBS scores generated from [map_motif2](https://github.com/DiscoveryDNA/map_motif2).

+### Data
 -	3,544 Regions from 24 species (85056) raw nucleotide sequences labeled as functional or non-functional according to Kvon 2013 [3__24_only_raw_07March2018](https://drive.google.com/open?id=183cIcoAjtZtnxIvlZ5wXkFvwLdKj6RTH)
 -	PWM Dataset 1 (bcd, cad, eve, zelda) [5_map_motif_no_threshold_14Nov2018](https://drive.google.com/open?id=19xUbC1KuxMBWwjveOtmyPKMYDc_dgoxQ)
 -	PWM Dataset 2 ( hb, kni, kr, twi) [5_TFBS_scores_19March2019](https://drive.google.com/open?id=1PTmQwwgBzEDFNDVRdGMS8bn5gZgk8jJt)